Yingi/AWS-Migration/ReadMe2.md

 * Create a Kubernetes cluster: You can use a service such as Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE) to create a Kubernetes cluster in the cloud.

-* Create a Kubernetes deployment: Use a Kubernetes deployment file, such as a YAML file, to define the desired state of your application in the cluster.
+* Create a Kubernetes deployment: Use a Kubernetes deployment file, such as a YAML file, to define the desired state of the application in the cluster.
 This will include things like the number of replicas, resource requirements, and the container image to use.

 * Create a Kubernetes service: Create a Kubernetes service to expose the application to the network.
 This will create an endpoint for the application that can be accessed by external clients.